Why apply the swiss cheese theory of accident prevention to heart attacks?

 I Coronary Plaque

 High LDL cholesterol is a principle risk factor for heart disease.
 Coronary artery disease (CAD) builds up layer by layer, starting in our 20s with fatty streaks in the arteries.
-Over years, LDL cholesterol accumulated, leading to plaque accumulation and calcification.
-The first layer in the Swiss cheese model is therefore the accumulation of LDL laden plaque in and around the coronary arteries, creating the potential for a future heart attack.
+Over years, LDL cholesterol laden plaque accumulates, scars and calcificies.
+The first layer in the Swiss cheese model is therefore the accumulation this soft plaque in and around the coronary arteries, creating the potential for a future heart attack.
+The risk of a heart attack reduces as the plaque hardens and then calcifies.

 II The Thin Line between Stability and Disaster

 As coronary plaque builds up, it becomes vulnerable to plaque rupture.
 Plaque vulnerability can lead to temporary thinning of its fibrous cap, increasing the risk of rupture.
-Inflammatory processes, driven by factors such as raised blood glucose cause plaque instability.
-Sudden changes in blood pressure can exert shear stress on a weakened fibrous cap, causing it to rupture.
-This concept helps explain why cardiac events are associated with factors such as inflammatory conditions, glucose dysregulation and unaccustomed physical exertion.
+Inflammatory processes, driven by factors such as infections, autoimmune diseases, glucose dysregulation and diabetes probably all increase plaque instability.
+Sudden changes in blood pressure can then exert shear stress on a weakened fibrous cap, causing it to rupture.
+This concept helps explain why cardiac events are associated with unaccustomed physical exertion.

 III Thrombosis and Platelets: The Silent Guardians